-It is not unusual for a student to begin at Hendrix with the intention to do the 3/2 program, and then not complete the Hendrix degree in three years.
-For example, maybe the student decides that engineering or even science is not a good fit for their talents.
+It is not unusual for a student to begin at Hendrix with the intention to do the Dual Degree program, and then not complete the Hendrix degree in three years.
+For example, maybe the student decides that engineering or even science is not a good fit for their future.
 Maybe the student develops a love for another discipline while at Hendrix.
 Or, perhaps the student really wants to pursue a minor or a double major and cannot fit all of the required classes into the three years.
 Other students decide that study abroad or an internship is important to them personally, and decide to take a half or full year to explore that option.
-A student who decides to pursue the 3/2 program after their freshman year has started often will not be able to complete all requirements in three years if they do not begin the process until their second year.
+A student who decides to pursue the Dual Degree program after their freshman year has started often will not be able to complete all requirements in three years if they do not begin the process until their second year.
 Still other students, especially athletes, wish to stay at Hendrix for four years so that they can enjoy all that Hendrix has to offer before moving on to the engineering school.
-All of these examples illustrate the fact that the 3/2 program is difficult and requires careful planning.
+All of these examples illustrate the fact that the Dual Degree program is complex and requires careful planning.

 The good news is that there are several options available to these students.
 Students who lack only a few course credits or courses for their major may take those courses at the engineering school and transfer them back to Hendrix to complete the Hendrix degree.

-Washington University in St. Louis (but not Columbia and Vanderbilt) also offers the option of starting the engineering program after four years at Hendrix.
-There are significant financial aid consequences to this option, so please seek advice from the Hendrix degree in four years, then apply to any engineering college as an undergraduate transfer student or as a graduate student.
-While this final option is no longer covered by the Hendrix Dual Degree agreements with our three partner schools, it is an option that students have used to successfully pursue engineering after graduation from Hendrix.
+Both Columbia University and Washington University in St. Louis offers the option of starting the engineering program after four years at Hendrix.
+There are significant financial aid consequences to this option, so please seek advice from the Hendrix preengineering liaison before planning for it.
+The final option is to finish the Hendrix degree in four years, then apply to any engineering college as an undergraduate transfer student or as a graduate student.